 Based on Thesis “Banten Canang Sari sebagai Identitas Budaya Bali dalam Pewarisan Pendidikan Estetika dan Ecoart di Sulawesi Tengah” written by Kadek Hariana.
 The Ancient Javanese used the term “canang” to refer to the betel nut, which people traditionally served to esteemed guests.
 Ancient customs highly regarded the consumption of betel nut.
 The kekawin Nitisastra reflects this esteem in the phrase “Masepi tikang waktra tan amucung Wang,” which means “our mouths feel lonely without eating betel nut.”
 This highlights the cultural significance and habitual nature of betel nut consumption in historical contexts.
 The ancient tradition of betel is a symbol of respect.
 After Hinduism developed in Bali, betel became an important element in religious ceremonies and other religious activities.

 Canang Sari is a beautiful and meaningful offering in Balinese Hinduism.
 The canang sari represents a symbol to demonstrate gratitude.
 The term “sari” means flowers, essence, and extracts, which make up its main components.
-Balinese Hinduism believes that canang sari is a way to give honor to Gods in svarga.
-While Balinese believes there is a balance among everything, the canang sari uses to appease the needs of the demons so they wont go into the realm of the man.
+Balinese Hinduism believes that canang sari is a way to give honor to the gods in Svarga.
+While the Balinese believe there is a balance among everything, the canang sari is used to appease the needs of the demons so they won’t go into the realm of the man.
 With this ritual, Balinese Hinduism strives to maintain the balance between good and bad.
 Rooted in this belief is an understanding that both positive and negative energies exist in the world where we live.

 Every important day or event has its own specific type of Canang offering.
 Balinese use canang sari for daily devotions, reflecting various aspects of life.
 Conversely, the Canang Pengengkeb and Canang Genten serve specific roles.
 People utilize the Canang Pengengkeb in sacred performances such as Gong, Gambang, Gender, Angklung, Wayang, Barong, and Mask dances during piodalan ceremonies.
 Meanwhile, they employ the Canang Genten to request blessings or kayowanan.